-Drug Evaluation Committee Held "2025 Annual Meeting of the Drug Evaluation Committee" Drug Evaluation Committee Ecosystem - Overcoming Turbulent Times and Promoting Attractive Activities
+Drug Evaluation Committee Assembly of the Drug Evaluation Committee for 2025 - The Drug Evaluation Committee Ecosystem - Overcoming Turbulent Times and Promoting Attractive Activities

-The 148th General Meeting of the Committee on Drug Evaluation was held on November 21, 2025 at the Nihonbashi Life Science Hub (Chuo-ku, Tokyo).
-In order to ensure attractive committee activities that respond to changes in the environment, representative members from member companies of the Drug Evaluation Committee gathered at the venue and exchanged opinions on new committee activities in a workshop format.
+The 148th Assembly of the Drug Evaluation Committee was held on November 21, 2025 at the Nihonbashi Life Science Hub (Chuo-ku, Tokyo).
+In order to ensure attractive committee activities that respond to changes in the environment, representative members of Drug Evaluation Committee member companies gathered at the venue and exchanged opinions on new committee activities in a workshop format.
 The explanation of the new committee structure and the panel discussion after the workshop were streamed on YouTube and attended by a large number of participants, including those online.

-Part 1: Sharing the purpose of the AGM and the new structure policy
+Part 1: Sharing the purpose of the Assembly and the new structure policy

-Mr. Shigeru Nakaji, Chairman of the Drug Evaluation Committee, explained the policy of changing the structure of the committee from FY2026.
+Drug Evaluation Committee Chairperson Shigeru Nakaji explained the policy of changing the structure of the committee from FY2026.
 The current committee consists of six subcommittees and three committee task forces, with more than 1,300 members, but the following issues were raised: it is difficult to flexibly respond to changes in the environment, there are issues in terms of productivity and transparency due to duplication of activities and lack of visualization, and expert personnel are not being used more effectively and cross-functionally.
 The challenges include the inability to utilize specialized human resources in a more cross-functional and effective manner.
-In light of these issues, the new organization will have "task forces" that can be launched and terminated promptly to resolve issues, and "specialized teams" that handle specialized themes and train highly specialized personnel as its core.
+In light of these issues, the new organization will have "task forces" that can be launched and terminated promptly to solve problems, and "specialized teams" that handle specialized themes and train highly specialized personnel as its core.
 The policy of the committee is to create an ecosystem that can respond quickly to changes.

 After that, Ms. Ayako Okayasu, Steering Committee Secretary of the Drug Evaluation Committee, reported on the results of the preliminary questionnaire survey on the theme of "What member companies expect from the activities of the Drug Evaluation Committee.
 The report included the following recommendations: proactive negotiations with the authorities and academia; strengthening of cooperation with other committees, non-member companies, and ventures; visualization of committee activities and results and regular information updates; creation of a mechanism to collect requests from member companies and link them to committee activities; improvement of the IT environment for committee activities to increase efficiency; networking and human resources development centered on young people, which are difficult to achieve by individual companies; and the establishment of a system to provide information on the committee's activities to member companies and their members.
 The expectations for the committee were summarized, including networking and human resource development, especially for younger members.
 In addition, the committee introduced candidates for "issues to be prioritized in the future," including responses to "GCP Renovation" and "Clinical Trial Ecosystem Project.
 In addition, requests for operational improvements were also shared, including the number of surveys to be conducted, advance sharing of committee activity schedules, provision of information prior to member recruitment, and creation of opportunities for next-generation human resource development.
 The results of these surveys were not merely a list of requests received by the committee, but were positioned as information to clarify the functions and roles that should be prioritized in the design of the new structure, and served as an important premise for the workshops and panel discussions that followed in the second part of the meeting.